mieweb/docs/content/functions/encounters/recommendations.md

 ![](../recommendations.assets/42a84888d127ff71ca0bd314035bd988.png)

-## PERFORMING A RECOMMENDATION/WRITTEN OPINION
+## Performing a Recommendation/Written Opinion

 Click to expand the written opinion section that was applied.
 Simply click the grey title bar of the specific named written opinion to perform.